ducksouplab/experiment_templates/tutorial/pre_screening_tutorial.md

    - If the session is filled or if participants fail the prescreen test, close the Prolific session to prevent over-recruitment.

 4. **Recover Prolific IDs**
-   - For each time slot, gather the Prolific IDs of participants who have shown up and passed the prescreen.
+   - For each time slot, gather the Prolific IDs of participants who have shown up and passed the prescreen (this information is in otree).

 5. **Create Participant Group and Send Messages**
    - Organize participants into groups based on their time slot.